mulesoft-assets/template-healthcare-fitbit2fhir-system-api/README.md

 First thing to know if you are a newcomer to Mule is where to get the tools.

-+ You can download Anypoint Studio from this [Location](http://www.mulesoft.com/platform/studio)
++ You can download Mule Studio from this [Location](http://www.mulesoft.com/platform/mule-studio)
 + You can download Mule ESB from this [Location](http://www.mulesoft.com/platform/soa/mule-esb-open-source-esb)

 ### Importing an Anypoint Template into Studio